 Business etiquette: India

 - Like in China, the word “no” can be considered rude in India.
-Try to use words and phrases like “we will see” or “possibly” instead of “no.”
+Try to use words and phrases such as “we will see” or “possibly” instead of “no.”

-- If your business partner offers you a meal, it is proper etiquette to accept the invitation.
-Declining the meal could jeopardize the possible business connection.
+- If your business partner offers you a meal, it’s proper etiquette to accept the invitation.
+Declining the meal could jeopardize the business connection.

 - Avoid eating meat at business meetings if everyone else is ordering vegetarian meals.
-Many people in India do not eat pork or beef for religious reasons.
+Many people in India don’t eat pork or beef for religious reasons.

 Business etiquette: Middle East and Africa

 - Many Middle Eastern countries adhere to a strict protocol of hierarchy and seniority, so American businesspeople may need to temper their extroversion and sense of familiarity.
-“In the Middle East, it’s customary for the most senior person to initiate contact,” explained Benjamin Simon, regional vice president of International Franchise Operation and Development at Mathnasium.
+“In the Middle East, it’s customary for the most senior person to initiate contact,” said Benjamin Simon, regional vice president of international franchise operation and development at Mathnasium.

-- The firm handshake, customary in the U.S., will often be matched when doing business in Africa.
-However, a lighter handshake and a bow are often preferred in the Middle East.
+- A firm handshake, customary in the U.S., will often be matched when doing business in Africa.
+A lighter handshake and a bow, however, are often preferred in the Middle East.
 “The handshake may be accompanied by other gestures, such as placing a hand over the heart,” Simon said.

-- Rapport building is crucial in business interactions.
+- Building bonds is crucial in business interactions.
 In Simon’s experience, professionals in West Africa will showcase their local nightlife in business relationships, while those in the Middle East often start conversations with personal topics before launching into business matters.
-“This isn’t stalling; it’s a way to establish comfort and rapport,” he added.
+“This isn’t stalling; it’s a way to establish comfort and rapport,” he said.

 - Negotiations in the Middle East and North Africa can take longer than in the U.S., as a certain level of back-and-forth is expected to build comfort.
-“In regions like the Maghreb and Turkey, it’s not uncommon for negotiations to continue even after a handshake or a letter of intent,” said Simon.
+“In regions like the Maghreb and Turkey, it’s not uncommon for negotiations to continue even after a handshake or a letter of intent,” Simon said.

 Business etiquette: France

-- It is vital to make appointments for both business and social occasions.
-It is not acceptable in France to drop in on someone unannounced.
+- In France, it’s vital to make appointments for both business and social occasions.
+It’s not acceptable to drop in on someone unannounced.

-- Punctuality is valued but sometimes treated casually in France, so do not be surprised if your French colleague arrives late.
+- Punctuality is valued but sometimes treated casually, so don’t be surprised if your French colleague arrives late, similar to in India.
 Staying late at the office is common, too, especially for individuals in senior positions.

 - As you would expect, the nation that created haute couture puts a premium on style.
 Fashion and appearance are more important in France than in many other countries in the world.
 Even low-paid, entry-level executives buy the best clothes they can afford.
 Dress tends to be on the formal side for both men and women, whether in business or social situations.

-- Giving presents is fine here but use discretion.
+- Giving presents is fine, but use discretion.
 Business gifts are usually not exchanged at the first meeting.

 Business etiquette: Italy

-- Italians do not prioritize punctuality, so be patient and prepare for any delays that may arise.
-Do not take a small delay as a sign of disrespect.
+- Italians don’t prioritize punctuality, so be patient and prepare for any delays that may arise.
+Don’t take a small delay as a sign of disrespect.
 When a deadline must be firmly met, make it very clear to your Italian partner.

-- In Italian business culture, it’s not common to give gifts, especially expensive ones.
-Only after you’ve established a trusting relationship with someone may you give a small and not obviously expensive gift as a sign of friendship.
+- In Italian business culture, it’s not common to give gifts — especially expensive ones.
+Only after you’ve established a trusting relationship with someone may you give a small and not overtly expensive gift as a sign of friendship.

-- Italy is a major center of European fashion.
+- Like France, Italy is a major center of European fashion.
 Even casual clothes are smart and chic.
 Formal attire is generally expected for business meetings.
-For the most part, men wear dark colors.
-Women tend to wear elegant and modest pant suits or skirt suits, accessorized with simple jewelry and makeup.
+For the most part, men wear dark colors; women tend to wear elegant and modest pant suits or skirt suits, accessorized with simple jewelry and makeup.

 Business etiquette: Germany

-- Business events are well-structured and straight to the point.
+- Business events in Germany are well structured and straight to the point.
 You don’t want to be joking during business meetings.

 Business etiquette: Brazil

-- Business meetings often last longer than planned but do not leave before the meeting has officially ended.
+- Business meetings in Brazil often last longer than planned, but don’t leave before the meeting has officially ended.
 Leaving early is considered rude.

-- In Brazil, physical contact during conversation is natural and highlights the trust between business partners.
+- Physical contact during conversation is considered natural and highlights the trust between business partners.

-- You should avoid eating with your hands in Brazil.
-Even if you’re eating a sandwich, you’ll want to use a napkin or utensil.
+- You should avoid eating with your hands.
+Even if you’re eating a sandwich, you should use a napkin or utensil.

 - Portuguese is the official language of Brazil, but some Brazilians also speak Spanish.
 Some parts of the country also speak German.